Alexxx2207/Shkolo/README.md

 # Shkolo
 Basic platform for bulgarian school.
 Teachers, students and administration can use it to ease their workflow and do their job remotely.

 The whole project is written on C# and sql queries!
-It's a windows from application.
+It's a windows form application.

--> DATABASES are made with MySQL database management system.
+-> DATABASES are builded with MySQL database management system.

 Database is exported in source code/ExportedDB.
 There are all tables and a connectionStringParameters.ini.

-Fist make a connection to your new imported database.
+First make a connection to your new imported database.
 Then write in connectionStringParameters.ini parameters of your newly created connection.

 AT THE END OF EVERY LINE WHITE ';'.